Bicyrtes viduatus

-Bicyrtes viduatus is a species of sand wasp in the family Crabronidae.
+Bicyrtes viduatus is a species of sand wasp in the family Bembicidae.
 It is found in Central America.

 It is characterized by a pale yellow coloration, while lacking the thoracic "smiley face" pattern present on Bicyrtes capnopterus and Bicyrtes ventralis, the other two species in Bicyrtes having a yellow coloration.
 Additionally, the submarginal cell is clouded, while the wings remain largely clear.